twitchtv/twirp/docs/errors.md

 ---

 Twirp clients always return errors that can be cast to `twirp.Error`.
-Transport-level errors are wrapped as `twirp.Error`.
+Transport-level errors are wrapped as a `twirp.Error` with the `twirp.Internal` code.

-Twirp server implementations can return regular errors too, but those will be wrapped with `twirp.InternalErrorWith(err)`, so they are also `twirp.Error` values when received by the clients.
+Twirp server implementations can return `twirp.Error` or a regular `error`.
+Regular errors are wrapped with the `twirp.Internal` code.

-Check the [Errors Spec](spec_v7.md) and the [source code](https://github.com/twitchtv/twirp/blob/master/errors.go) for more information on error codes and the wire protocol.

 ### twirp.Error interface